 Once the meat was scattered – a gift to anyone desperate enough to eat that filth – I pissed on his bones to make sure no one would ever touch them.
 I wanted his bones to stay there in the sand and char below the sun for all eternity.

-That’s how I find myself closing in on your part of this godsforsaken corner of Redmerrow with the sun beating down on me.
+That’s how I find myself closing in on your part of this godsforsaken corner of Redmerrow with the sun beating down on my back like a cruel reminder that the world keeps turning.

 My pack didn’t approve of my actions home in Merrowmeadow.
 Simple revenge they would have understood – a life for a life – but it was the overkill, the unnecessary pain I caused the man that crossed the line.
 I debated that the pain had been very necessary.